Byleenroy300903/NM_DoctorBook_LICET/README.md

    - Run `npm start` to start the frontend server.
 3. Navigate to the `backend` folder:
    - Run `npm install` to install dependencies.
-   - Run `npm start` to start the backend server.
+   - Run `node index.js` to start the backend server.

 ---